nuejs/nue/packages/nuejs.org/docs/faq.md

 # FAQ

 ## We've spent years investing in React.
 Isn't this throwing away our expertise?
 React has pushed millions of developers to think deeply about user interfaces and application architecture.
 That knowledge is valuable.
-But ask yourself: how much of your time is spent wrestling with React-specific patterns versus exploring what genuinely interests you in web development?
+But ask yourself: how much of your time is spent wrestling with React-specific patterns versus spending time on topics that genuinely interests you?

 The beauty of standards-first development is that it lets you go deeper into what actually excites you.
 If you love solving complex system challenges, you can focus purely on that - perhaps even diving into Rust and WebAssembly for high-performance computation.
 If you're drawn to design, you can master the mathematical precision that makes interfaces feel commanding.
 If you love crafting seamless user experiences, you can work directly with the platform's powerful capabilities.

 Instead of being a "React developer" juggling dozens of framework-specific patterns, you can become a true master of your craft.
 Your React experience gives you a strong foundation in thinking about interfaces and architecture.
 Now you can build on that foundation to develop deeper expertise in the areas that genuinely interest you.

-The practical path forward is simple: Start exploring Nue alongside your React work.
-Build something small that excites you.
-You'll find that working directly with web standards not only makes development faster, but opens up new possibilities for growing your expertise in the directions that matter most to you.
+Perhaps explore Nue alongside your React work.
+Build something small first.
+You'll find that working directly with web standards not only makes development faster, but helps you learn how the web actually works.

 ## Components naturally group related code together - why break that?